-Data products in the API are usually specified using a 13 character code, as shown in the data product catalog.
-For instance, Chemical properties of groundwater uses product code DP1.20092.001, where DP1 refers to data level 1 (quality controlled), 20092 is the unique numeric id of the data product, and 001 refers to the revision (all of our data products are currently provisional and annotated as revision 1).
+The /products endpoint provides information about NEON data products, including availability by site and month (also see the data product catalog).
+In the API, data products are specified using a 13 character code.
+For instance, Chemical properties of groundwater uses product code DP1.20092.001, where DP1 refers to data level 1 (quality controlled), 20092 is the unique numeric id of the data product, and 001 refers to the revision.
+All of our data products are currently provisional and annotated as revision 1.

-The /sites endpoint allows you to find metadata about NEON field sites where data from field-based instruments or observations are currently available..
+The /sites endpoint provides information about NEON field sites where data are currently available.
 Numerous data products are produced from each site.
-Site names are usually abbreviated into four-letter site codes -- for example, the Arikaree River site abbreviation is ARIK.
-If you need to know about sites where data will be offered in the future, you can find a listing on our main website.
+Site names are abbreviated into four-letter site codes -- for example, the Arikaree River site abbreviation is ARIK.
+For more information about sites, you can find a listing on our main website.
 If you need to know about our remote sensing data availability, visit the Airborne Data webpage.

 The /locations endpoint provides more detailed information about where NEON collects data than the /sites endpoint.
 A location is any discrete place or administrative region in the NEON system, ranging from our huge ecoregions (domains) to single data collection points.
 There are more than 150,000 locations in the NEON system.
 Examples of locations include Domain 02, or the Central Plains Experimental Range, Plot 11, mammal collection point A10, or Niwot Ridge Mountain Research Station Megapit MP1.
 Note that location names are case-sensitive.

 REALM is the top of the location hierarchy, and contains all of the domain names as "locationChildren".
 Each domain, in turn, contains all of its site codes.
 Each site contains towers, measurement plots, observation spots, and more.
 By traversing this hierarchy of locations, information about any point in the NEON system is available.